PerziThomas/DA_Perzi_Ambrosch/source/3_Implementation.md

 ![An example of how a raycasting algorithm works with a polygon.](source/figures/raycasting_polygon.png "Screenshot"){#fig:ray_poly width=90%}
 \

-This algorithm comes with the drawback of first, having to implement it by hand and second, needing to implement every kind of error check that might be needed.
+This algorithm comes with some drawbacks.
+First, having to implement it by hand and second, needing to implement every kind of error check that might be needed.
 Additionally, the speed of calculations is not acceptable for time critical applications, such as Drivebox, and would need even more manual optimizations to match the speed of the methods provided by third party libraries. [@raycasting]

 ### Third Party Methods
 Microsoft provides methods to calculate intersection points in geographical objects inside the spatial data package.
 In particular, the methods **STContains** and **STIntersects** are used to check if a point is inside a polygon.
-The difference in the two being that STIntersects return true for a point which is exactly on the edge of a polygon.
-For the implementation, **STContains** was picked as the increase in speed had a greater benefit than detecting points on the very edge of a polygon, as polygons are saved with an accuracy of less than a meter.
+The difference in the two being that STIntersects returns true for a point which is exactly on the edge of a polygon.
+For the implementation, STContains was picked, as the increase in speed had a greater benefit than detecting points on the very edge of a polygon, as polygons are saved with an accuracy of less than a meter.

-Using these methods either required doing all calculations inside the database, or to use ASP.NET instead of ASP.NET Core, both of which were not viable approaches, as the database did not fulfil the time critical requirements of the application, and ASP.NET Core was needed for integration into the rest of the system.
+Using these methods either required doing all calculations inside the database, or to use ASP.NET instead of ASP.NET Core.
+Both of which were not viable approaches, as the database did not fulfil the time critical requirements of the application, and ASP.NET Core was needed for integration into the rest of the system.

-To calculate intersections on the webserver, a third party library was needed. **NETTopologySuite** was picked, as it provides the same functionality as spatial data package.
+To calculate intersections on the webserver, a third party library was needed. **NETTopologySuite** was picked, as it provides the same functionality as the spatial data package.
 Additionally, due to the initial higher speed of C#, it was picked for the needed calculations.
 (See NETTopologySuite chapter)

 ### Point based
 To notify businesses of their vehicles leaving a certain area defined by a geofence, the system needed the ability to work and calculate intersections in real-time.
 To achieve this, a specification was chosen to receive the last two points from the main Drivebox server, and calculate which polygons these points are interacting with.
 Practically, this could be done using three calculations.

-To avoid unnecessary with polygons that are outside of a points scope, at first all polygons are filtered by the conditions if a point is inside them.
+To avoid unnecessary calculations with polygons that are outside of a points scope, all polygons are filtered into two collections, each having all the polygons a point is inside of included.

 \begin{lstlisting}[caption=Filter polygons., label=lst:polyfilter, language={[Sharp]C}]
          List<PolygonData> geoFencesPointOne = _databaseManager